gschurck/gschurck.github.io/content/projects/lightwhale.md

 Lightwhale can automatically save the memory state of containers that have not been used for a while, and instantly restore them when a request reaches them.

+> This project is still in work in progress, I will open source it once it's ready.

 ## Video demonstration

 {{< youtube miGcR-hPLTI >}}